I’m so excited about my new Cosy Corner I could burst!

 Isn’t it beautiful?
-Inspired by all the images I have been saving on my ‘For the Home Pinterest board (I’ve been creating a husbands board too!!! 😉), I finally got my very own corner of hand-craft shelves painted in Fired Earth’s muted Gin and Tonic.
+Inspired by all the images I have been saving on my Pinterest board, I finally got my very own corner of hand-craft shelves painted in Fired Earth’s muted Gin and Tonic.
 I couldn’t think of a better home for my books.
-Oh yes my beautiful books.

 What about you?
 What did you love to read?
 How does that influence your life now?